tamalchowdhury/celsiustofahrenheit4/readme.md

 This tool converts celsius to fahrenheit online.

+You can see the live project here: https://tamalchowdhury.github.io/celsiustofahrenheit4/

 This is how I created a function to convert the celsius to fahrenheit:

 ```js